-- (4) "Affected Land" means the surface of an area within the state where a mining operation is being or will be conducted, which surface is disturbed as a result of such operation.
-Affected lands include but shall not be limited to private ways, roads, except those roads excluded pursuant to this Subsection, 1.1(4), and railroad lines appurtenant to any such area; land excavations; prospecting sites; drill sites or workings; refuse banks or spoil piles; evaporation or settling ponds; leaching dumps; placer areas; tailings ponds or dumps; work, parking, storage or waste discharge areas; and areas in which structures, facilities, equipment, machines, tools or other materials or property which result from or are used in such operations are situated.
+- (1) "the Act" refers to the Colorado Land Reclamation Act for the Extraction of Construction Materials, Section 34-32.5-101, et seq., C.R.S.
+1984, as amended. - (2) "Activity" for the purpose of protecting groundwater quality, means any mining, storing, disposing, or processing operations, or any reclamation operation or process that may discharge or cause discharge of pollutants to groundwaters. - (3)"Affected Land" means the surface of an area within the state where a mining operation is being or will be conducted, which surface is disturbed as a result of such operation.
+Affected lands include but shall not be limited to private ways, roads, except those roads excluded pursuant to this Subsection-Rule 1.1(3), and railroad lines appurtenant to any such area; land excavations; exploration sites; drill sites or workings; refuse banks or spoil piles; evaporation or settling ponds; work, parking, storage or waste discharge areas; and areas in which structures, facilities, equipment, machines, tools or other materials or property which result from or are used in such operations are situated.
 All lands shall be excluded that would be otherwise included as land affected but which have been reclaimed in accordance with an approved plan or otherwise, as may be approved by the Board.
-Affected land shall not include off-site roads which existed prior to the date on which notice was given or permit application was made to the Office and which were constructed for purposes unrelated to the proposed mining operation and which will not be substantially upgraded to support the mining operation. - (4.1) "Affected Surface Water and Ground Water" means for purposes of the baseline site characterization and monitoring plan required for applications for in situ leach mining operations that surface water or ground water affected or potentially affected by such mining operation. - (5) "Ambient Groundwater Quality" for mining operations permitted prior to January 31, 1994, ambient groundwater quality shall mean the quality of the groundwater at the mine site as of January 31, 1994.
+Affected land shall not include off-site roads which existed prior to the date on which notice was given or permit application was made to the office and which were constructed for purposes unrelated to the proposed mining operation and which will not be substantially upgraded to support the mining operation. - (4) "Aggrieved" means suffering actual loss or injury, or being exposed to potential loss or injury, to legitimate interests.
+Such interests include, but are not limited to, business, economic, aesthetic, governmental, recreational, or conservational interests. - (5) "Ambient Groundwater Quality" for mining operations permitted prior to January 31, 1994, ambient groundwater quality shall mean the quality of the groundwater at the mine site as of January 31, 1994.
 For mining operations permitted on or after January 31, 1994, ambient groundwater shall mean the quality of groundwater at the time of submittal of the permit application.
-In establishing ambient groundwater quality, an Operator or Applicant shall use available or collected groundwater data sufficient to characterize the site's ambient groundwater quality and submit such information in a form suitable to the Office. - (6) "Amendment" means a change in the permit or an application which increases the acreage of the affected land, or which has a significant effect upon the approved or proposed Reclamation or Environmental Protection Plan. - (6.1) "Analogous law, rule or permit" means for purposes of violations and patterns of violation required to be disclosed in applications for in situ leach mining operations any federal or state law, rule or permit issued by this or another state or the United States which covers any of the environmental protections set forth in sections 34-32-116 and 116.5, C.R.S. - (6.2) "Anniversary date of the Notice of Intent to Prospect" means the date the Office or Board issues the Notice of Intent to Prospect approval and is the date the annual fee shall be deposited with the Office on an annual basis until the Office terminates the Notice of Intent to Prospect. - (6.3) "Anniversary date of the permit" means the date the Office or Board issues the permit and is the date the annual fee shall be deposited with the Office on an annual basis until the Office or Board terminate the permit. - (7) "Applicant" means any person who applies to the Office for a mining permit. - (7.1) "Aquifer" means a geologic formation, group of geologic formations, or part of a geologic formation containing sufficient saturated permeable material that could yield a sufficient quantity of water that may be extracted and applied to a beneficial use. - (8) "Authorized Agent" means any corporate officer, corporate attorney, individual person, or persons so designated in the permit application.
+In establishing ambient groundwater quality, an Operator or Applicant shall use available or collected groundwater data sufficient to characterize the site's ambient groundwater quality and submit such information in a form suitable to the Office. - (6) "Amendment" means a change in the permit or an application which increases the acreage of the affected land, or which has a significant effect upon the approved or proposed Mining Plan or Reclamation Plan. - (6.1)(7) "Anniversary date of the permit" means the date the Office or Board issues the permit and is the date the annual fee shall be deposited with the Office on an annual basis until the Office or Board terminate the permit.